Shawia pinifolia: Ecology

 This species is known to be resistant to Phytophthora cinnamomi which can cause root rot.
 It may be susceptible to mealybug which feed on the juices of the plant, and may carry other diseases.

 Use in horticulture

-Seeds can be collected from seeding Olearia pinifolia in the late summer to early autumn (January-March), when the plant releases the fluffy, white achenes.
-These can be collected and dried, and if sowed within a short time in a surface layer of loamy, low-phosphorus soil, can yield young O. pinifolia seedlings.
+Seeds can be collected from seeding Shawia pinifolia in the late summer to early autumn (January-March), when the plant releases the fluffy, white achenes.
+These can be collected and dried, and if sowed within a short time in a surface layer of loamy, low-phosphorus soil, can yield young S. pinifolia seedlings.
 Best sowing months in Tasmania are March-April and October-November, when conditions are mild and frosts rare.
 Germination occurs in two to five weeks after planting.
 Plants may also be propagated from cuttings taken from healthy, young specimens.